You are here: Urology Textbook > Kidneys > Autosomal dominant polycystic kidney disease

 Management of Flank Pain:

-Bleeding of infection of cysts may be responsible for flank pain.
+Nephrolithiasis, bleeding or infection of cysts may be responsible for flank pain.
 If imaging can reveal altered cysts, percutanous management (cyst aspiration and sclerotherapy) or laparoscopic unroofing of cysts may be helpful.
 Studies show contradictory results.

 Treatment of Renal Failure: